SL-Innovative-Minds/Library-Management-System/README.md

 • Admin must check if the book is available or not before issuing.

-• The admin must know the number of shelves in the library.
+• The admin must know the information of shelves in the library.

 • Admin can be able to remove a reader from the database.